-Five people, including four election officials, were kidnapped Saturday in the town of Tessalit, a week before a presidential poll aimed at restoring democracy, peace and unity in the country.
+Officials in northern Mali say gunmen have abducted five people, including four election officials, a week before a presidential poll aimed at restoring democracy, peace and unity in the country.

 A Malian official said the gunmen are suspected to be members of the MNLA ethnic Tuareg separatist group, which signed a cease-fire with the government last month.